cleitonmoya/cleitonmoya/README.md

-- 👋 Hi there, I'm @cleitonmoya
+- 👋 Hi there, I'm Cleiton Moya de Almeida
 - ☀️ I'm from the state of [Paraná](https://en.wikipedia.org/wiki/Paran%C3%A1_(state)), Brasil and I currently live in Rio
-- 📘 I'm studying Machine Learning, Change-Point and Anomaly Detection in my master's at [PESC/COPPE/UFRJ](https://www.cos.ufrj.br/)
+- 💻 I'm studying Machine Learning, Change-Point and Anomaly Detection in my master's at [PESC/COPPE/UFRJ](https://www.cos.ufrj.br/)
+- 📚 I studied Automation and Control Engineering at [Federal University of Santa Catarina](https://www.ufsc.br)
+- 👷 I worked in the industry (Pharma and Oil & Gas) for 10 years with Automation (including Industry 4.0) projects